Post-Hopf algebra in non-commutative probability theory: Introduction

 Let $(\a, \vartriangleleft, \g)$ be a Lie module.
 We list our contributions, first for the abstract part, \begin{enumerate} \item We define a product $\#$ (see Section \ref{sec:gogroup}) and prove that its restriction to co-algebraic maps (this yields a group which we call the Guin--Oudom group) between the envelopes of $\a$ and $\g$ yields an algebraic Lie group, which turns out to be itself a $\mathcal{O}$-group.
-We give properties of the subset of $\mathcal{O}$ Hopf operators with respect to this product. \item Secondly, we show how to recover the Semenov--Tian--Shanskii (see Theorem \ref{thm:semenovtianshanskii}) factorization from the commutativity of two Rota--Baxter--Hopf operators (it is a $\mathcal{O}$ Hopf operator on the Lie module $(\g, {\rm ad}, \g)$) with respect to the product $\#$. \item We define the notion of \emph{Matching $\mathcal{O}$-Hopf operators} (see Section \ref{sec:MatchOope}) and provide several examples \end{enumerate} and secondly, for applications to operator-valued free probability theory \begin{enumerate} \item We define the conditional $T$ transform and prove the transform factorizes over the product of conditional free random variables in Theorem \ref{thm:factorizationconditionalttransform} \item We define the conditional H transform and prove the transform factorizes over the product of conditional monotone random variables in Theorem \ref{thm:conditionalhtransform} \item We state subordination equations in Theorem \ref{thm:subordinatoin} \end{enumerate}
+We give properties of the subset of Hopf $\mathcal{O}$-operators with respect to this product. \item We show how to recover the Semenov--Tian--Shanskii (see Theorem \ref{thm:semenovtianshanskii}) factorisation from the commutativity of two Rota--Baxter--Hopf operators) \item We define the notion of \emph{matching Hopf $\mathcal{O}$-operators} (see Section \ref{sec:MatchOope}) and provide several examples. \end{enumerate} Secondly, for applications to the operator-valued non-commutative probability theory: \begin{enumerate} \item We define the conditional $T$-transform and prove the transform factorises over the product of conditional free random variables in Theorem \ref{thm:factorisationconditionalttransform}, \item We define the conditional $H$-transform and prove the transform factorises over the product of conditional monotone random variables in Theorem \ref{thm:conditionalhtransform} \item We state subordination equations in Theorem \ref{thm:subordinatoin}. \end{enumerate}